dWALIDb/RV32IMF/README.md

 |STORE WORD|SW rs1,rs2,12_bit_offset|PUT rs1 IN ADDRESS=rs2+12_bit_offset|
 |ENABLE INTERRUPT|INTERRUPT_ENBALE rd,rs1,12_bit_offset|PUT INTERRUPTED ADDRESS IN rd AND ISR=rs1+12_bit_offset|
 **NOTES :**
--All register references must have lower case 'x' before them example register 0 is x0
+- All register references must have lower case 'x' before them example register 0 is x0.
--
+- All addresses are referenced in decimal.
+- assemble(input_path,output_path) is the main method, it takes the assembly program and converts it to machine code to write in output file.
+- generate_byte_mif(output_path,mif_path,depth) generates byte addressable initialization of memory.